danpeirce/xpress-pic18f46k42/README.pandoc.md

 ![](images/serial-connection.jpg)

+## Used Fixed Voltage Reference

+The internal fixed voltage reference was used with gain set to 4.
+This results in a reference voltage of four volts.
+With is the DAC output ranges from 0 to four volts.

 ## Without a Buffer IC

 There is no built in buffer for the DAC in the PIC18F46K42.
 Even a 10 kΩ load resistor has a drastic effect on the output voltage.